 https://www.dublinairport.com/to-from-the-airport/by-bus

-Confirmed Dublin Airport bus-zone guidance, city-centre bus context, TFI network reference, and visitor Leap Card availability at airport terminals.
+Confirmed Dublin Airport bus-zone guidance, current airport bus and coach options, TFI network reference, and city connections including services toward Heuston.

 https://www.transportforireland.ie/plan-a-journey/